Hereward Line

-The Ely–Peterborough line (also known as the Hereward Line) is a railway line in England, linking East Anglia to the Midlands.
+The Ely–Peterborough line, currently branded as the Hereward Line, is a railway line in England, linking East Anglia to the Midlands.
 It is a part of the Network Rail Strategic Route 5, SRS 05.07 and is classified as a secondary line.
 It is used by a variety of inter-regional and local passenger services from East Anglia to the West Midlands and North West, as well as freight and infrastructure traffic; it also links with the busy East Coast Main Line at its western end.
 Fenland District Council (the area's primary local authority) put forward their Rail Development Strategy for the route in 2012, which included infrastructure upgrades for the intermediate stations, improved frequencies for the services using it (e.g. doubling the Birmingham New Street to Stansted Airport service to half-hourly and the Ipswich to Peterborough service to hourly) and establishing a Community Rail Partnership for the line in 2013–14.